 Listen to the More Recipes About Music & Food Spotify Playlist

 The lyric quote above is less about the sandwich and more about the author of this recipe.

-As I really don’t eat that much meat anymore, this is likely something I’ll pull out for BGC parties.
+As I really don’t eat that much meat anymore, this is likely something I’ll pull out for BGC parties or if friends are over.
 All things considered, given the layers of meat and filling, this is actually a fairly light sandwich.
 Definitely filling, but not “I need to nap” filling.
-Contrary to most of the sandwiches I make, this needs neither a fork or copious napkins.
+Contrary to most of the sandwiches I make, this needs neither a fork nor copious napkins.
 It’s the very definition of a “pick it up and eat with one hand while there’s a beer in the other hand” sandwich.

 MORE CUBAN THAN CUBAN

-Mojo roast pork, honey ham, Genoa salami, swiss cheese, bread & butter pickles, carrot pickles, & mustard sauce on a pressed roll
+Mocha Java Jive pork, honey ham, Genoa salami, swiss cheese, bread & butter pickles, & Dijon mustard on pressed bread

 Makes 1 sandwich

 1 8-inch section of Cuban bread or any not-too-crusty Italian loaf, split open horizontally

 2 slices of Swiss cheese